mastaehe/bonsaiai.github.io/source/includes/_simulator-reference.html.md

 * EnergyPlus Simulator: [`bonsai.energyplus`][3]
 * Legacy `bonsai-python` library: [`bonsai.python`][2]

-In order to set your BRAIN to use one of these cloud-hosted simulators, you’ll need to modify your BRAIN’s [project (`.bproj`) file][8] if you aren’t already using one of the Bonsai demo projects.
+In order to set your BRAIN to use one of these cloud-hosted simulators, you’ll either need to start with a starter project and modify your BRAIN’s [project (`.bproj`) file][8] or use one of the Bonsai demo projects.

 # Running Simulations in Parallel